sayedhfatimi/the-contemplative-path-posts/2025-09-15-evs-and-the-air-we-breathe-from-catalytic-converters-to-clean-streets/post.md

 This is the strategic advantage of containment over diffusion.
 A city breathing the exhaust of ten million engines is a city with ten million points of failure.
 A city charging EVs from a decarbonizing grid is a city with a small number of levers that can be pulled hard: cleaner generation, smarter demand management, and stricter industrial standards.

 Crucially, progress compounds.
 Each percentage point of grid cleanliness improves *every* EV at once.
-Each upgrade to a factory’s recycling loop lowers the footprint of *every* battery rolling off the line.
-Policy, engineering, and investment cascade through centralized infrastructure in a way that simply isn’t possible with a million distributed engines.
+Each upgrade to a factory's recycling loop lowers the footprint of *every* battery rolling off the line.
+Policy, engineering, and investment cascade through centralized infrastructure in a way that simply isn't possible with a million distributed engines.

 ## The Air We Share